OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 :::hint
 **Hint**
-When running ``service create`` for the first time, you may receive a warning, just as I did of: `This node is not a swarm manager`.
+When running ``service create`` for the first time, you may receive a warning, just as I did: `This node is not a swarm manager`.
 To fix this, either run `docker swarm init` or `docker swarm join` to connect your local node to swarm.
 :::

 Executing this results in our service being deployed to Docker Swarm with 3 instances: